notKamui/Keval/README.md

 "(3+4)(2/8 * 5)".keval() // extension ; uses default resources

 Keval { // DSL instance
-    includeDefaults() // this function includes the built-in resources
+    includeDefault() // this function includes the built-in resources

     operator { // this DSL adds a binary operator ; you can call it several times symbol = ';'